Type II Guidelines for SURF

 In terms of the audience you are writing for: You should frame the question that you want to explore in your research for a broader audience and discuss why this is an interesting and important question.
 How might its applications improve people's lives or the world we live in?
 If working on a larger project within a lab, what is your individual contribution to this endeavor?

 • Project Design and Feasibility: This is an important, larger section and should include much of the substance of your proposed project.
 It is appropriate to use your discipline-specific language to provide detail about how the project will unfold.
+The details on the actual process will be critical.
 How will you go about exploring your research question?
 What will be your methods?
 Are these methods in keeping with traditional approaches in this research area or is this new, uncharted territory that requires an experimental methodology?
 What is your expected timetable for carrying out this research?
 A timetable can be especially helpful to outline how the project will unfold.
 Break down the specifics of what your projects steps are going to look like.

 • Background: This is a shorter section to let the committee know what courses and/or work/research experiences have prepared you to undertake this project.
 Please include how you know the faculty mentor.
 If this is a group project with fewer than 5 people, then you should include a sentence on the responsibilities for each team member; if this is a larger group project, then please highlight the main students.

 • Feedback and Evaluation: This is a shorter section.
 Who will provide feedback on and evaluate your project and according to what schedule and what criteria?
 How often will you meet with your faculty mentor?
 Are you also working with graduate students, if so what are their names?

 • Dissemination of Knowledge: How will you share the results of your project?
 What form will your final report take?
 You should include Meeting of the Minds but if there are other venues to share your work - a departmental poster session or a discipline-specific conference, please mention these options here.